daumiller/roku-client-public/README.md

 2. `cd Plex2d`
 3. `make dev install`

-There are some additional targets in the Makefile, like `make rel install` to build a release, but you don't generally need them.
+There are some additional targets for making different flavors of the build for our various channels.

+- `make dev` - The default, a PlexDev package, should never be uploaded to the store.
+- `make ninja` - A PlexNinja package, for uploading to the private channel used by ninjas.
+This channel should never actually be published, we give the ninjas the temporary install code.
+- `make pass` - A PlexPass package, for uploading to the Plex Pass private preview channel.
+- `make public` - A Plex package, for uploading to the public channel.

+If you have httpie installed, you can also create and download a package instead of having to use the application packager in a browser.
+The targets above can be used in addition to `pkg`, so `make public pkg` will create a package and download it to `../packages/Plex_P{md5sum}.pkg`.

 One other nicety is the ability to take a screenshot using `make screenshot`.
+It will save an image at `roku_screenshot-{timestamp}.jpg` and symlink the most recent screenshot at `roku_screenshot.jpg`.

-**Note:** Some Roku versions are beginning to require HTTP authentication for the installer.
-This is somewhat handled, but not necessarily robustly, so you may need to make some tweaks.
-You can set environment variables for `ROKU_DEV_USERNAME` and `ROKU_DEV_PASSWORD`, which default to `rokudev` and `plex` respectively.
+**Note:** Roku requires HTTP authentication for all installation and packaging utilities.
+This is handled (although curl and roku don't always play nicely), but you may need to set environment variables for `ROKU_DEV_USERNAME` and `ROKU_DEV_PASSWORD`, which default to `rokudev` and `plex` respectively.

 ### Debugging